MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_secure_user_access.md

 **Note:** The VM environment provided by your lab hosting provider comes with over 20 existing Microsoft 365 user accounts, as well as a large number of existing on-premises user accounts.
 Several of the existing Microsoft 365 user accounts will be used throughout the labs in this course.
 Even though the MOD Administrator account has been created by your lab hosting provider, you will still create Holly Dickson's user account, since having more than one user who's assigned the Microsoft 365 Global Administrator role is a best practice.
 It will also provide you with the experience of creating a Microsoft 365 user account in case you're not familiar with the process.

-Holly has then been asked by Adatum’s CTO to deploy Microsoft Entra Multifactor Authentication (MFA), Pass-through Authentication (PTA), and Microsoft Entra Smart Lockout.
-These three features will help strengthen password management throughout the organization in preparation for Copilot for Microsoft 365.
-For PTA, you will deploy it using Microsoft Entra Cloud Sync.
-And for Smart Lockout, you will deploy it using Group Policy Management.
+Holly has then been asked by Adatum’s CTO to deploy Microsoft Entra Multifactor Authentication (MFA) and Microsoft Entra Smart Lockout.
+These features will help strengthen password management throughout the organization in preparation for Copilot for Microsoft 365.
+For Smart Lockout, you will deploy it using Group Policy Management.

-For MFA, you will create a Conditional Access policy to deploy MFA for all of Adatum's users.
-You will then modify it to exclude Holly and the selected members of her Microsoft 365 pilot project team.
-That will save you from having to use MFA when signing in with them, as well as provide you with experience on how to exclude users in a Conditional Access policy.

-**Note:** Excluding specific users from using MFA is not something you would normally do in a real-world scenario.
-However, for the purpose of saving time in this classroom training lab, we will disable MFA for the test users.
+**IMPORTANT MFA NOTIFICATION:** Due to a recent change by Microsoft to the Microsoft 365 trial tenants used in this course, we had to make a corresponding change to this lab. <br/>

+**Original lab design:** This lab exercise was originally designed so that as Holly Dickson, you created a Conditional Access policy that enabled MFA at Adatum in Task 3.
+This is the recommended method of enabling MFA, as you learned in the lecture portion of this training.
+In task 3, you created a Conditional Access policy that enabled MFA for all users, EXCEPT for those who were members of the Microsoft 365 pilot project group that you created in an earlier exercise.
+To test your policy in Task 4, it then had you log in as a Adele Vance.
+Because Adele was not a member of the pilot project group, you had to complete the MFA process to sign-in to Microsoft 365.
+You then signed out as Adele and signed back in as Holly Dickson.
+Since Holly is a member of the Microsoft 365 pilot project group, she only had to enter her username and password.
+She did not have to perform a second form of authentication using MFA.
+These two steps in Task 4 verified your Conditional Access policy - i.e.  only users who were not part of the pilot project group had to use MFA.

+The other ramification of this policy is that you didn't have to use MFA when signing in to the remainder of the labs as the other test users who were also members of the Microsoft 365 pilot project group.
+While exclusions from MFA can be set for practical reasons depending on a company's business needs, companies should carefully assess the associated risks and apply exclusions sparingly, always aiming to align with security best practices.
+This lab had you create the pilot project group exclusion for two reasons - so that you could learn how to build an exclusion into a Conditional Access policy, but also as a means of saving time in the training labs when signing in as each test user. <br/>

+**Microsoft tenant change:** That being said, Microsoft has since created a Conditional Access policy in the Microsoft 365 trial tenant used in this lab that requires MFA for all user accounts.
+Unfortunately, Microsoft's Conditional Access policy takes precedence over the Conditional Access policy that you will create in this lab that excludes a specific group.
+Conditional Access policies in Microsoft Entra are evaluated together, and the highest priority policy that applies to a user is enforced.
+If there are multiple policies with the same priority, which is the case here, the most restrictive policy applies.
+In this case, Microsoft's policy is more restrictive than the policy you create, since yours includes user exceptions. <br/>

+**Impact on this lab exercise:** Even though Microsoft enforces MFA in this trial tenant through a Conditional Access policy, you will still create your own Conditional Access policy as originally designed in Task 3.
+The task has been modified slightly from its original version so that you can see the policy that Microsoft built into the trial tenant.
+But other than that, the policy that you will create has not changed from its original design - it requires MFA for all users, except for the members of the Microsoft 365 pilot project group.
+However, since the policy that Microsoft built into the lab's trial tenant is the more restrictive of the two policies, that policy takes precedence during enforcement.
+There are two implications of this scenario.
+First, Microsoft's policy requires you to use MFA when signing in as each test user through the remainder of these labs.
+Second, because Microsoft Entra will ignore your policy, there's no point in testing it.
+As such, we removed the original Task 4 that tested the Conditional Access policy that you created.
+Now even though you can't test your policy, we still want you to create it in Task 3 so that you gain that experience for your real-world deployments.

 ### Task 1 - Create a User Account for Adatum's Microsoft 365 Administrator